 When we think Harp & Crown, we think unique, funky, and totally delicious.
 Most dishes are or can be made gluten-free, making it the perfect Center City spot for both you and your gluten-loving friends.
 Lounge on a couch, at a table, at the bar, or plan ahead and reserve a lane in their two-lane bowling alley beneath the restaurant.
 Seriously, this place has it all.

 Founded right here in town, the honeygrow fast-casual dining experience is one for the GF books.
-Stop by any one of their city locations and try their red coconut curry stir fry bowl or white bean tuna salad.
+Stop by any one of their SEVEN locations and try their Red Coconut Curry stir fry bowl or White Bean Tuna salad.
 If you can’t resist the temptation, check out the honeybar, where you can create a delicious snack or dessert using fresh fruit, local honey, a variety of garnishes, and house-made whipped cream.

 100% vegan and gluten-free-friendly?
 Say no more.
 It’s no surprise that Bar Bombón is a favorite of those living in or passing through Rittenhouse.
 With GF options like buffalo cauliflower tacos, empanadas, and nachos, we just can’t get enough of this Puerto Rican-inspired menu.

 With menu items like blood orange margaritas, plantain chips with house-made guacamole, and pork shoulder on corn carnitas, we’re pretty sure Lolita is GF heaven.
 The Mexican street-style joint is all Midtown Village can talk about, and honestly, who could blame them?
-We highly recommend you join ’em by pulling up a chair — indoors or out — at this 13th Street favorite.
+We highly recommend you join ’em by snagging a spot—indoors or out—at this 13th Street favorite.

 Real Food Eatery

 With their all-natural, 100% gluten-free options, there’s no doubt that Real Food Eatery is the realest.
-This Rittenhouse fave wants you to design your meal however you’d like.
+This Rittenhouse, Center City, and City Ave. (coming soon) fave wants you to design your meal however you’d like.
 Choose between a variety of salad and rice bowls, or, if you’re feeling extra hangry, design a full plate by choosing an entrée over a green or grain with two sides.
 May we recommend the herb-rubbed chicken thighs with sweet potato hummus and warm roasted beets?
 YUM.

 This Southeast Asian-inspired spot gives “noms” a whole new meaning.
 Designed to maximize nutritional value and taste, Yoku only serves up gluten-free, non-GMO, in-house ingredients.
 Stop by this South Philly favorite and make your own bowl (did someone say sweet potato noodles?) with proteins and toppings that will leave your mouth watering for more.